OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) V7.0.md

     battle_manager.summon_unit_to_location(definition_to_summon, power, health, targets[0]) # Assuming target is a location identifier
 ```

+# Part 5: Game Flows
+### 5.1 In-Battle Instance Lifecycle
+To ensure data integrity and prevent unnecessary object creation, the following rules govern how GachaBall instances are handled during a battle after the initial setup:

+**No New Copies:** After the initial `battle_copy()` creation at the start of a battle, no further copies or clones of `GachaBall` instances are made.
+All subsequent operations manipulate the existing battle instances.

+**Movement is a State Change:** "Moving" an instance (e.g., from bench to lineup, or inventory to discard) is achieved by changing the `location_container_tag` and `location_slot_index` properties on the instance itself, and updating the relevant `DataContainer` objects.
+The instance's `ball_uuid` remains the same for the duration of the battle.

+**Item Salvage and Inheritance:** When a unit is defeated or used as a merge ingredient, its equipped items are not copied.
+The exact same item instances are transferred.
+Their `equipped_on_uuid` and `location` properties are updated to reflect their new state (either moved to the discard pile or re-equipped on a newly merged unit).

+### 5.2 Battle Setup Flow
+1.  `BattleManager` receives a generated `EncounterDefinition`.
+2. It creates `battle_copy()` instances from `run_state.run_instances` for all player units and items.
+It stores a map of permanent-to-battle UUIDs.
+3. It iterates through the new battle copies and remaps their `equipped_item_uuids` to the new battle-specific UUIDs.
+4. The Hero is a special case; the persistent `GachaBallInstance` from `RunState` is used directly in battle without being copied.
+5. It creates new instances for all enemies and their items as defined in the `EncounterDefinition`.
+6. It places all instances into the correct `DataContainer` indices according to their original locations or the encounter definition.

+### 5.3 Gacha Draw Flow
+`BattleManager` receives `draw_gacha_requested(tier_tag)`.
+* It queries `_battle_instances` for instances with `location_container_tag == "BATTLE_DRAW_POOL_[tier_tag]"`.
+* If a draw or merge action causes a tiered battle inventory pool to become empty, it is automatically and immediately replenished with all corresponding GachaBalls from the `BATTLE_DISCARD_PILE`.
+When a reshuffle occurs, any GachaBall instance being moved from the `BATTLE_DISCARD_PILE` to a `BATTLE_DRAW_POOL` must have its `current_hp` and `current_pwr` stats reset to the `base_hp` and `base_pwr` values from its `GachaBallDefinition`.
+* It picks a random instance and changes its location properties to an available slot in `BATTLE_PLAYER_BENCH` or `BATTLE_ITEM_INVENTORY`.
+* It emits `instance_location_changed(drawn_uuid)`.

+### 5.4 Merge Flow
+1.  `InventoryManager` receives `inventory_action_requested` for a merge.
+2. It instructs the appropriate data owner (`RunState` or `BattleManager`) to perform the following atomic operation:
+    a.
+Create a new `result_instance` from the merge recipe.
+    b.
+Update the `result_instance`'s location properties to place it in the correct destination container and slot. **Rule: If the merge occurs on the battle board (`PlayerLineup`, `PlayerBench`, `ItemInventory`) or in an equipped item slot, the result is placed in the target ingredient's original slot.
+The tier-up-to-new-inventory-pool logic only applies when merging within the `(Run/Battle)InventoryT<n>` containers.**
+    c.
+Add the new instance's UUID to the master instance dictionary and the destination `DataContainer` (the index).
+    d.
+For each ingredient, remove its UUID from its `DataContainer` and the master instance dictionary.
+    e.
+For all inherited items, update their `equipped_on_uuid` property to point to the new `result_instance`.
+3. The data owner emits the necessary state change signals (`battle_inventory_changed` or `run_data_changed`).

+### 5.5 Post-Battle Reward Flow
+#### Design Rationale: Instance-Based Rewards
+To ensure architectural consistency and maximum feature reuse, the reward system uses real `GachaBallInstance` objects instead of temporary representations.
+This treats the reward choice screen as a temporary inventory, allowing all existing systems (inspection, selection, tooltips) to function without special-case logic.

+#### Authoritative Flow
+1. **Victory & Acknowledgement**: The flow begins after the player acknowledges a battle victory, which emits `battle_victory_acknowledged`.
+2. **Reward Instance Generation**:
+   - `GameManager` receives the signal, generates the temporary reward instances, and stores them in its `_temporary_reward_master_dict`.
+   - The reward instances are created with proper location information in a temporary container.
+3. **Display**:
+   - `GameManager` emits `reward_scene_requested`.
+   - `Reward.tscn` is displayed.
+Its `GachaBallViews` and `SlotViews` are configured for a selection-only context.
+4. **Player Interaction**: The player interacts with the rewards, and `GlobalInteractionRouter` handles selection changes.
+5. **Final Choice & State Change**: The player confirms their choice; `Reward.gd` emits `reward_chosen`, updates UI state, and reveals `%BackToPathButton`.
+6. **State Update & Cleanup**: `GameManager` processes `reward_chosen` following the **Golden Rule**, updates `RunState`, and clears `_temporary_reward_master_dict`.
+7. **Manual Scene Transition**: Clicking `%BackToPathButton` emits `path_choice_scene_requested`; `Reward.gd` immediately calls `queue_free()` on itself.

+---
 # Part 8: Dynamic Encounter Generation System

 This section details the technical implementation of the budget-based system responsible for generating enemy teams for COMMON and ELITE battle nodes.